waditya/namaste-react/Notes/Episode-11-Data-is-the-new-oil.md

 Props drilling - The problem with passing props.

-React Context - It is a super power given by React to allow components lower down the hierarchy to access props data in a higher layer data.
+React Context - It is a super power given by React to allow components lower down the hierarchy to access props data in a higher layer data...

 Example - Logged In user info
 Theme : light theme / dark theme